Presenting

 Locales of GREAT MISCHIEF

 Geography lovers, rejoice!
 Google Earth is an exciting free computer application that smoothly shows you recent satellite photography of everywhere on earth!
-It allows one to add or subtract details as needed, and to see the photography from different virtual heights.
+It allows one to add or subtract details as needed, and to see the photography from different virtual heights and angles.
 Quite amazing!

 It also allows one to save one’s private “placemarks,” and to compile a group of placemarks into virtual "tours," which can then be shared.

-Your author was unable to resist creating tours of the scenes of his 18th Century novels as they exist today.
-Readers who are unfamiliar with Google Earth (and who have the requisite computer horsepower—PC or Mac—and broadband internet connection that make it work fluidly), may well be delighted to allow their curiosity regarding the books to introduce them to a 21st Century marvel.
+Your author was unable to resist creating tours of his novels as the scenes exist today.
+Readers who are unfamiliar with Google Earth (and who have the requisite computer horsepower—PC or Mac—and the broadband internet connection that makes it work fluidly), may well be delighted to allow their curiosity regarding the books to introduce them to a 21st Century marvel.

-Rest assured, the tours take pains to avoid spoiling the plotlines of the stories for those who haven't yet read the books!
+Rest assured, the tours take pains to avoid spoiling the plotlines of the stories for anyone who hasn't yet read the books!

-Download Google Earth (25 MB).
+Download Google Earth (723 KB).
 A standard installation process will be required.

 Play with it a bit, it’s engaging and fascinating!